Mini 4-H In White County

-Each Mini 4‑H exhibit is accompanied by a separate completed Mini 4‑H project record sheet, signed by the adult or project leader of your club, and turned in at 4-H Fair check‑in.
+Each Mini 4‑H exhibitor must turn in a single Mini 4‑H project record sheet.
 Date and time to be announced in the Official 4‑H Fair Schedule available in June.
 Each Mini 4‑H'er should have a green & white record folder and a completed "My Record of 4‑H Achievement."

 Mini 4-H Projects are judged non-competitively, Mini 4-H'ers may receive feedback on their projects, along with a ribbon, and it will be displayed during the 4-H Fair.